-, , α भे Ω nt Statewide Importance to non- LU agricultural use.
-COS-I-2 COS-I-1 PU-I-10 Q-1-1 TU-1-3 LU-I-2 TO-1-I Personal and the second Identify a secure funding mechanism for the purchase of conservation easements to support farmland preservation and a green space buffer on County land surrounding the Lemoore Planning Area, with particular emphasis on land east of the City.
+Q α भे , Ω TU 3.1-1.
+Buildout of the proposed LU General Plan would convert COS-I-2 COS-I-1 PU-I-10 0-1-1 LU-1-3 LU-I-2 TO-1-I Personal and the second Identify a secure funding mechanism for the purchase of conservation easements to support farmland preservation and a green space buffer on County land surrounding the Lemoore Planning Area, with particular emphasis on land east of the City.
 Protect lands designated for Agricultural/Rural/Conservation uses with appropriate zoning consistent with the General Plan.
 Require that developers of agricultural land to be annexed to the City offer the water rights associated with this land to the City. along these edges (all fences must be visually permeable); and Ensuring the scale and character of development does not overwhelm the surroundings by stepping down building heights at the edges. impermeability, and using drought resistant indigenous trees where appropriate; Providing only minimal street lighting, at a rate that is 50 percent of comparable City standard; Prohibiting the use of solid walls requirement on new development along these roads; Creating a 30 foot wide landscaped buffer within the public right-of-way or landscape easement; Planting multiple layers of trees closely for visual to demarcate the urban edge.
 This will be accomplished by: Enforcing a 50 foot minimum setback Establish an open country character for new development facing the countryside along Marsh Drive, the Lemoore Canal, and portions north of West Glendale Avenue, Belle Haven Drive, Industry Way, Idaho Avenue, Jackson Avenue and other areas generally illustrated in figures 3-1, 3-2 and 3-3 of the General Plan, Require contiguous development within the Sphere of Influence (SOI) unless it can be demonstrated that land which is contiguous to urban development is unavailable or development is economically infeasible.
 Seek LAFCO approval of a Sphere of Influence (SOI) line that is co-terminus with the General Plan Urban Growth Boundary.
 Establish an Urban Growth Boundary (UGB) in the General Plan Land Use Diagram that limits the extent of urban development up to the year 2030.
 S